carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 Key findings:
-- Casual members ride more frequently at Friday, for longer ride length
-- Members ride more frequently on Sunday, for shorter ride length
-- Higher mean ride length values for members are on weekends
-- The lower mean ride length for casual members is on Monday
+- Only circa of 14% total rides are casual members
 - There are more rides of casual members on weekends than during week days.
 At the opposite, there are more rides of members during week days than weekends
-- Only circa of 14% total rides are casual members
 - Rides of members during week days range between circa 12 to 16% of the total number of rides.
 While for the casual members is always less than circa 2% of the total number of rides
+- During weekends, members ride for longer lengths (higher mean ride length).
+Monday is the day with lower mean ride length for casual members

 Important data insights were already obtained and can be translated visually to present data more clearly.